Cognitive Science at Yale University

 Because cognitive science is an inherently interdisciplinary endeavor, Yale’s Cognitive Science faculty includes members whose primary affiliations are in a wide variety of departments, laboratories, and programs across campus.
 See the Associated Faculty page for more details and a full list of affiliated faculty members.

 The undergraduate major is open to students by application only.
-Application forms to the major, and a list of frequently asked questions about the major can be found here.
+The application to the major is collect via Qualtrics, and a list of frequently asked questions about the major can be found here.

 Recent Events